PalisadoesFoundation/talawa-docs/docs/introduction/concepts.md

 - **Event Roles**

-Talawa includes the ability of members attending events to be assigned tasks/roles that can be tracked in their app by all attendees.
+Talawa includes the ability of members attending events to become volunteers and/or assigned action items that can be tracked in their app by all attendees.
 This helps in event management.

 ## Newsfeed